-Children should recieve a series of pneumonia vaccines to prevent Streptococcus pneumoniae infections.
+Children should receive a series of pneumonia vaccines to prevent Streptococcus pneumoniae infections.
 A different pneumococcal vaccine should be given to adults 65 years and older and to people at risk of pneumonia.

-Haemophilus vaccine is given to protect against a specific bacteria that can cause pnuemonia or meningitis.
+Haemophilus vaccine is given to protect against a specific bacteria that can cause pneumonia or meningitis.
 This vaccine is given to children in the United States who are younger than 5 years old.
 It is often given to infants starting at 2 months of age.